English | Español

 - Creating a safety plan for how to leave and for how to get help

-Learning fighting skills, including defense against weapons, can make a big difference to a woman’s self confidence and also can increase her ability to protect herself in other situations.
+Learning fighting skills, including defense against weapons, can make a big difference to a student’s self-confidence and also can increase her ability to protect herself in other situations.
 Using fighting skills for revenge, punishment or control of a violent person is dangerous both physically and legally.
 We teach that fighting skills should only be used as a last resort, when there is no other way to escape the situation and get help.
+Again, although we use “he” for the aggressor and “she” for the target in the following sections, these assessment tools and personal safety strategies are relevant for all genders.

 Our workshops are skill-based, and we focus on practicing what to say and what to do rather than discussing issues.
 However, the following information can be helpful in structuring practices to be realistic for students who are in the early stages of a potentially violent relationship.

-Looking back to the beginning of the relationship, some survivors of domestic violence will say that they saw many signals that there were problems that they did not recognize as trouble at the time because they were “too much in love” or “too lonely” or “really wanted the relationship to work out.”
-Others will say that the man’s behavior was wonderful until after they were married or living together.
+Looking back to the beginning of the relationship and the things they did and said with their partners online and offline, some survivors of domestic or intimate partner violence will say that they saw many signals that there were problems that they did not recognize as trouble at the time because they were “too much in love” or “too lonely” or “really wanted the relationship to work out.”
+Others will say that their partner’s behavior was wonderful until after they were married or living together.

-- Does he treat you as if you belong to yourself OR does he act possessive of you?
+- treat you as if you belong to yourself – OR act possessive of you?

-- Does he seem positive about the attention you get from others OR does he seem jealous of it?
+- seem positive about the attention you get from others – OR seem jealous of it?

-- Does he insist that you do nothing affectionate or sexual towards him unless you truly feel like it OR does he try to pressure you into doing more than you want?
+- insist that you do nothing affectionate or sexual towards him unless you truly feel like it – OR try to pressure you into doing more than you want?

-- Does he encourage you to spend time with friends and family OR does he does he try to separate you from others who are important to you?
+- encourage you to do things, virtually and in person, with friends and family – OR try to separate you from others who are important to you?

-- Does he take full responsibility for his behavior OR does he tell you he cannot help himself because he loves you so much?
+- take full responsibility for their own behavior – OR tell you he cannot help himself because he loves you so much?

-- Does he encourage you to be independent OR does he try to get you to be dependent on him?
+- encourage you to be independent and do things on your own OR try to get you to be dependent on him?

-- Does he do his full share of the work in the house and with money OR does he expect you to pay for him or to do most of the work?
+- do his full share of the work in your home and with money – OR expect you to pay for him or to do most of the work?

 - What does he do when he is mad at someone or upset about something?